-Cats are known for being more aloof than dogs, which is disappointing for cat owners who want a cuddly, affectionate kitty.
+Cats show their affection in different ways from dogs, which is disappointing for some people who were hoping for a cuddly, affectionate kitty.

 Although some cats are quite affectionate and will happily cuddle up in a warm lap, others are resistant to being petted, picked up or cuddled.

 If your cat is not naturally affectionate, there are some things you can do to bond with them to make your interactions together more positive.
 Your cat may never become a constant companion by your side like a dog would be, but you should be able to both give and get some affection from your cat eventually.

 Until your cat is comfortable and happy, bonding will remain an issue.